boyeoyelowo2312/DSA-Training-Documentation/README.md

   3. Data cleaning ands formating

  ### Exploratory Data Analysis
+ EDA involved the exploring of the Data tp answer some questions about the Data such as;

  - What is the overall sales trend
  - Which product are top sellers
  - What are the products on peak sales?

+   ### Data Analysis

+   This is whare we include some basic lines of code or queries or even some of the DAX expressions used during your Ana lysis